KontorProtocol/Documentation/docs/getting-started.md

        ├── token/
        └── ...
    ```
-   - `Kontor`: Contains the core implementation and dependencies for Sigil.
+   - `kontor/`: Contains the core implementation and dependencies for Sigil.
 You don't need to modify this directly.
-   - `sigil-example-contracts`: Contains a set of example contracts that highlight some of Sigil's most important features.
+   - `sigil-example-contracts/`: Contains a set of example contracts that highlight some of Sigil's most important features.

 2. **Navigate to the Example Contract**:
    ```bash